Adult Eye Muscle Surgery

-This handout will help you care for yourself or your child at home after eye muscle surgery.
+This handout will help you care for yourself at home after eye muscle surgery.
 The nurse will go over this handout with you.
-Ask any questions you may have.
-If you have questions once you are home, call the numbers listed below.
+If you have any questions, please ask your doctor or nurse.

 After Eye Muscle Surgery

 - Do not drink alcohol for 24 hours or while taking narcotics.

 - You may take your normal medicines, unless the doctor has told you not to do so.

 - Driving may not be safe for the first two days due to blurred vision and, in some patients, double vision.
 You may drive if you do not have blurred or double vision.
 To play it safe, do not count on being able to drive for about one week unless your doctor has specifically told you that it is okay.

 - You may have an eye patch over one eye especially if the doctor used an adjustable suture.
 You can expect a small amount of bleeding from the operated eye.
 Call the doctor if you soak the eye patch with blood.